-- The sensor is too tight - A blood pressure cuff is inflated on the same extremity as the one with the sensor attached - There is arterial occlusion proximal to the sensor
+- The sensor is too tight - A blood pressure cuff is inflated on the same extremity as the one with the sensor attached - There is arterial occlusion proximal to the sensor directed in the sensor directions for use.

 Select an appropriate sensor, apply it as directed, and observe all warnings and Cautions presented in the directions for use accompanying the sensor.
 Clean and remove any substance such as nail polish from the application site.
 Periodically check to ensure that the sensor remains properly positioned on the patient.